PortraitTalk: Towards Customizable One-Shot Audio-to-Talking Face Generation: Introduction

-The main contributions of PortraitTalk include: \begin{itemize} \item To the best of our knowledge, this is the first customizable one-shot audio-to-talking face generation method.
-We use three different modalities in the proposed PortraitTalk framework. \item We propose a new evaluation metric that effectively measures video quality in both spatial and temporal aspects. \item Qualitative and quantitative experiments demonstrate the effectiveness of PortraitTalk in enhancing synchronization, realism, and customization of generated talking face videos as compared with the state-of-the-art methods.
+By tackling the aforementioned challenges, PortraitTalk represents a significant step forward in audio-to-talking face generation, offering a more robust and flexible solution that enhances the realism and practicality of generated talking face videos.
+Some examples of the generated talking faces by PortraitTalk are shown in Fig.~\ref{fig0}.
+Separating IdentityNet and AnimateNet allows each module to specialize in distinct aspects of the generation process.
+IdentityNet focuses on preserving the identity and reflecting text prompts, while AnimateNet is designed to handle motion-related information by mapping audio-driven motion priors and applying geometry control conditions to the vision domain.
+In summary, the main contributions of PortraitTalk include: \begin{itemize} \item We develop a robust and customizable audio-to-talking face generation framework that can generalize well to unseen faces.
+We use three different modalities in the proposed framework. \item We propose a new evaluation metric that effectively measures video quality in terms of both spatial and temporal aspects. \item Qualitative and quantitative experiments demonstrate the effectiveness of PortraitTalk in enhancing synchronization, realism, and customization of generated talking faces as compared with the state-of-the-art methods. \end{itemize}